The Five-0 Team

 Smith has appeared in such television programs as Laredo, Gunsmoke, and Batman and in such films as Any Which Way You Can, Conan the Barbarian, and Red Dawn.

-A lifetime bodybuilder, Smith is married to Joanne Cervelli and has a daughter.
+A lifetime bodybuilder, Smith was married to Joanne Cervelli and had a daughter.
+He passed away on July 5, 2021, at the age of 88.

 Sharon Farrell (Detective Lori Wilson)